lavingiasa/CSCI201Final/Documentation/Requirments.md

 + Data that will be put into the database:
 	+ All the data coming from the JSON files in terms of car speeds, locations, etc.
-	+ All messages received from server stored for fast retrieval +Must implement SQL, and must connect to it using SQL statements
+	+ All messages received from server stored for fast retrieval
+	+ Must implement SQL, and must connect to it using SQL statements

 ----
 ##Data Export:
++ It should take the important data from the database and export it
++ We want it to export to a comma delimited file that can be opened in a nice format in excel
++ Will export:
+	+ Car Data:
+		+ How many cars were on the road over the course of execution
+		+ Most traveled highways
+	+ Travel Times:
+		+ This will be for all the intersections that were used during the life of the program to all the other ones
+		+ Specifically:
+			+ Travel time at certain times of the day
+		  + Average travel times
+  		+ Slowest highways on average

 ----